 YOU ARE EXPLORING

-The budding radiology department was still small when it came under the chairmanship of John A. Campbell, MD from 1955-1970.
+The budding radiology department was still small when it came under the chairmanship of John A. Campbell, MD, from 1955-1970.
 Campbell achieved considerable success in developing a strong radiology department.
 By 1970, IU School of Medicine had become one of the nation’s leading medical schools.

-Robert Holden, MD became chairman of the department in 1991 and served for four years, at which time he became Dean of the medical school.
-Dr. Holden identified a future vision and marshalled the resources to carry through with it.
-Dr. Holden centered his attention on three areas of teaching, clinical radiology and basic research.
+Robert Holden, MD, became chairman of the department in 1991 and served for four years, at which time he became Dean of the medical school.
+Holden identified a future vision and marshalled the resources to carry through with it.
+Holden centered his attention on three areas of teaching, clinical radiology and basic research.

-In 2002, Valerie P. Jackson, MD became chairman of the department.
+In 2002, Valerie P. Jackson, MD, became chairman of the department.
 Under her chairmanship, the department achieved a single source of radiology services for the newly established Clarian Health Partners.
 The number of full-time faculty had grown over the years, nearly 15 times the number of full-time radiologists in the department just 50 years before the Jackson years.
-The imaging sciences research division continued to grow under the leadership of Gary Hutchins.
+The imaging sciences research division continued to grow under the leadership of Gary Hutchins, PhD.